 CAUTION!
-While Mini can be configured to listen to control data intended for Studio/Designer or configure Studio to listen to data for Designer, the products will ignore to parameter values for features that they don't have. e.g. Mini and Studio don't have an Object folder parameter, so will always use Object folder 000.
+While Mbox Mini can be configured to listen to control data intended for Studio/Designer or configure Studio to listen to data for Designer, the software ignores parameter values for features that it doesn't have. e.g. Mini and Studio don't have an Object folder parameter, so will always use Object folder 000.
 Of course, Designer can always be configured to listen to data for Mini or Studio, and Studio to listen to data for Mini, and have all features work.